nuraygul/cr-persistent-homology/README.md

 If you use this code in your research, please cite the associated paper:

 > (2025). *Classification of CR Images via Jet Equivalence Using Persistent Homology*.
-Sakarya University Journal of Science (in review).
+Maejo International Journal of Science and Technology (in review).

 ---